department-of-veterans-affairs/va.gov-cms/READMES/devops/deploy-oob.md

 In this case, we might elect to perform an out-of-band deployment – a manually-initiated deployment of the CMS codebase to the production environment outside of the normal deployment schedule.

-Out-of-band deployments are disruptive, as they incur a few minutes of downtime.
+Out-of-band deployments are disruptive, as they:

+- require oversight, attention, and manual actions
+- cause some downtime for all editors
+- require communication with multiple teams
+- necessitate other engineers not merging PRs for a time

 They also require approval from the product owner, and normally a postmortem procedure to address the inadequacies in processes or tools that led to the issue.

 This document should provide guidance and reduce the stress, uncertainty, and likelihood of error while executing an out-of-band deployment.